rackerlabs/technical-blog/_posts/2015-02-28-cloud-servers-reboot-info.md

 affected servers will be rebooted, your
-[Cloud Control Panel](https://mycloud.rackspace.com/) will contain the information for whichever region is currently visible (Note: you can change this via the region selector on the left side of the control panel.
+[Cloud Control Panel](https://mycloud.rackspace.com/) will contain the information for whichever region is currently visible (Note: you can change this via the region selector on the left side of the control panel).
 Alternatively, you can run our [`cs-reboot-info`](https://github.com/rackerlabs/cs-reboot-info) tool to discover the reboot windows of servers across all regions at once.